 I’m pretty sure everyone reading this post right now can agree, 100 miles is a really freaking long way to run.
 You can fuel a lot of races on sheer will power and luck, but not 100 miles…you need calories.
 Lots of calories.
 And further, you need to time those calories just right.
 The strongest runners in the world will not be successful at this distance without a decent nutrition plan.
 And while a nutrition plan alone won’t get you to the finish line, a bad nutrition plan (or no nutrition plan at all) is almost always a recipe for a DNF.
 I’ve experienced it myself, I’ve seen it happen to friends, and you hear about it from other ultra runners all of the time.

-In other words, when it comes to training for 100 miles, the number of miles you log during training is only half the battle.
+In other words, when it comes to training for a 100 miler, the number of miles you log during training is only half the battle.
 Figure out how to fuel, which again, is another very individual thing.
 Then figure out when to fuel, how often to fuel, what to do when you no longer want to fuel, how to get other people to make you fuel when you suddenly hate fuel…etc. Have a plan, have a backup plan, and PRACTICE during your training.

 A lot of it is mental.